Rome was not built in a day – but New Orleans was flooded in one

 French insurer AXA has recently become one of the greenest European insurers with an announcement in Nov 2018 that its recently acquired XL division will divest from insuring coal businesses, even though this will cost them around €100 million.
 AXA was one of the first major insurers to start selling off coal investments in 2015 and are committed to achieving Euro 24 billion in green investments by 2023.

-Possibly the best news from any big insurer on climate change is the recent announcement by AXA that it has determined that its current investments have 3.1C of ‘warming potential’ which is well above the 1.5C temperature increase by 2050, set by the Paris Agreement.
-As a result AXA has declared it will align its business ‘with a 1.5C warming trajectory’.
+Possibly the best news from any big insurer on climate change came in November 2019 when AXA announced that it had determined its current investments had a 3.1C of ‘warming potential’ which is well above the 1.5C temperature increase by 2050, set by the Paris Agreement.
+As a result AXA declared it would align its business ‘with a 1.5C warming trajectory’.
 We congratulate AXA for this move and predict this will become the expected benchmark for the financial sector.

 We will continue to operate with our founding objective of creating a more sustainable insurance industry.